ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     with this detail on a large scale would be very complex and implementations would be likely not interoperable.
-We thus decided to leave `w` as an informational parameter and only rely on RateLimit-Limit, RateLimit-Remaining field and RateLimit-Reset field for defining the throttling behavior.
+We thus decided to leave `w` as an informational parameter and only rely on RateLimit-Limit, RateLimit-Remaining header field and RateLimit-Reset header field for defining the throttling behavior.

+15. Can I use RateLimit fields in trailers?
+    Servers usually establish whether the request is in-quota before creating a response, so the RateLimit field values should be already available in that moment.
+    Supporting trailers has the only advantage that allows to provide more up-to-date information to the client in case of slow responses.
+    However, this complicates client implementations with respect to combining fields from headers and accounting for intermediaries that drop trailers.
+    Since there are no current implementations that use trailers, we decided to leave this as a future-work.

-# RateLimit fields currently used on the web
+# RateLimit header fields currently used on the web
 {:numbered="false" removeinrfc="true"}

 Commonly used header field names are: